Ashford 6: – Week 5 – Final Paper

 The Final Paper:

-- Must be eight to ten double-spaced pages in length, and formatted according to APA style as outlined in the Ashford Writing Center.
+- Must be formatted according to APA style as outlined in the Ashford Writing Center.

 - Must include a title page with the following: